Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Experiments

 \subsection{Comparisons}

-RPE-2D is a training approach for positional encodings rather than a specific positional encoding form, making it theoretically compatible with any types of positional encoding.
-We initially implemented comparison of RPE-2D applied on SinPE and RoPE, as shown in Table~\ref{table_comparsion_different PEs}, which demonstrates that both position encodings combined with RPE-2D resulted in gains.
+RPE-2D is a training approach for positional encodings rather than a specific encoding form, making it theoretically compatible with any type of positional encoding.
+We apply RPE-2D to both SinPE and RoPE, and the results in~\cref{table_comparsion_different_PEs} show that combining either PE with RPE-2D consistently improves performance.

-We then compared RPE-2D with NTK~\cite{NTK-aware}, YaRN~\cite{peng2023yarn}, PI~\cite{chen2023extending}, and Ext, in conjunction with RoPE~\cite{su2024roformer} on resolution extrapolation.
-It is worth noting that our comparisons are all based on two-dimensional positional encodings, \textit{e.g.}, NTK and YaRN are modified by Equation~\ref{eq:RoPE2D} following FiT~\cite{lu2024fit} as ``2D version''.
-We extrapolated to $384\times 384$ and $512\times 512$ resolutions using the weights at the 400k iterations from ImageNet $256\times 256$.
-As shown in Table~\ref{table_Extrapolation_384}, RPE-2D achieved state-of-the-art metrics in both $384\times 384$ and $512\times 512$ resolutions, decreasing the previous best sFID of \textbf{34.31} achieved by YaRN to \textbf{18.23}, exhibiting advanced achievement in resolution extrapolation.
-As shown in Figure~\ref{fig_compare}, RPE-2D still maintains a superior quality when extrapolating to a resolution of $512\times 512$, which demonstrates that we have effectively increased the upper limit of extrapolation compared to YaRN and NTK.
+We then compare RPE-2D with PI~\cite{chen2023extending}, extrapolation (Ext), NTK~\cite{NTK-aware}, and YaRN~\cite{peng2023yarn} for resolution extrapolation, all built on top of RoPE~\cite{su2024roformer}.
+It is worth noting that all competitors are implemented with two-dimensional positional encodings: in particular, NTK and YaRN are extended to their 2D RoPE-style versions by applying~\cref{eq:RoPE2D} following FiT~\cite{lu2024fit}.
+Starting from weights trained on ImageNet at $256^2$ for 400k iterations, we extrapolate to $384^2$ and $512^2$.
+As shown in~\cref{tab:Extrapolation_384_512}, RPE-2D achieves state-of-the-art metrics at both $384^2$ and $512^2$, reducing the previous best sFID of \textbf{34.31} obtained by YaRN to \textbf{18.23}, and thus substantially improving resolution extrapolation.
+The qualitative results in~\cref{fig_compare} further indicate that RPE-2D maintains superior visual quality at $512^2$, suggesting that our method effectively pushes the practical extrapolation range beyond that of YaRN and NTK.

-Subsequently, we employ the weights fine-tuned on ImageNet $512\times 512$ for an additional 800k iterations to extrapolate to $768\times 768$ and $1024\times 1024$ resolutions.
-Table~\ref{table_Extrapolation_768} shows that RPE-2D sustains its preeminent position in extrapolation to higher resolutions, while PI~\cite{chen2023extending} achieves good performance in Prec.
-Figure~\ref{fig_compare} presents a qualitative comparison between our method and baseline approaches.
-Only our method consistently preserves both structure and detail across various resolutions.
-In contrast, methods like NTK and YaRN, which combine interpolation and extrapolation, particularly exhibit structural errors.
-While PI, as an interpolation method, suffers from a loss of detail.
+We further fine-tune the models on ImageNet at $512^2$ for an additional 800k iterations and extrapolate to $768^2$ and $1024^2$.
+As reported in~\cref{tab:Extrapolation_768_1024}, RPE-2D continues to obtain the best overall performance at higher resolutions, while PI achieves competitive results on the precision metric. \cref{fig_compare} presents qualitative comparisons between our method and baseline approaches: only RPE-2D consistently preserves both global structure and fine details across resolutions.
+In contrast, methods such as NTK and YaRN, which combine interpolation and extrapolation, tend to exhibit structural artifacts, whereas PI, as a purely interpolation-based method, often suffers from noticeable detail loss.